lisp-mirror/lqml/examples/swank-server/readme.md

 Please remember that installing a new version of your app on mobile will **keep all app data** present on the device.

-So, if you changed e.g. `lisp/curl.lisp`, a simple update will not replace that file, because it has been copied from the assets directory, and is only replaced if you increment `+app-version+` in `lisp/swank-quicklisp.lisp`.
+So, if you changed e.g. your Slime version under `platforms/<platform>/assets/, an update will not replace those files, because they have been copied from the assets on the first start of the app.
+If you want to replace them, you need to increase `+app-version+` in `lisp/swank-quicklisp.lisp`.

 A simple way to guarantee a clean install is simply uninstalling the app first, both on the device and on the emulator (android) or simulator (iOS).